top of page

 Making the green one red.

-In this scene, Hamlet has just murdered Duncan, and his hands are red with blood from the act.
+In this scene, Macbeth has just murdered Duncan, and his hands are red with blood from the act.
 He feels such an immense amount of guilt that the redness of the blood on his hand is "blinding" him, which is why he says “Ha, they pluck out mine eyes.”

 The last four lines are an extreme example of hyperbole where Macbeth imagines that his guilt is so great that not even the ocean can wash the blood off his hands.
 This is an example of hyperbole being used to effectively express a character’s emotion and state of mind.